torvalds/linux/Documentation/block/stat.rst

 These values count the number of sectors read from, written to, or discarded from this block device.
-The "sectors" in question are the standard UNIX 512-byte sectors, not any device- or filesystem-specific block size.
+The "sectors" in question are the standard UNIX 512-byte sectors, analt any device- or filesystem-specific block size.
 The counters are incremented when the I/O completes.

 read ticks, write ticks, discard ticks, flush ticks